uma-pi1/kge/README.md

 - [ComplEx](kge/model/complex.py)
 - [Conve](kge/model/conve.py)

 The [examples](examples) folder contains some configuration files as examples of how to run these models.

+We welcome contributions to expand the list of supported models!
+Please see [CONTRIBUTING](CONTRIBUTING.md) for details and feel free to initially open an issue.

-# Adding a new model
+## Adding a new model

 To add a new model to libKGE, one needs to extend the [KgeModel](https://github.com/uma-pi1/kge/blob/1c69d8a6579d10e9d9c483994941db97e04f99b3/kge/model/kge_model.py#L243)